syncfusion-content/wpf-docs/wpf/Autocomplete/Multipath-search.md

 ---
 layout: post
-title: Perform multi-path search in Autocomplete in WPF Autocomplete control | Syncfusion
+title: Perform multi-path search in WPF Autocomplete | Syncfusion
 description: Learn here all about Perform multi-path search in Autocomplete support in Syncfusion WPF Autocomplete (SfTextBoxExt) control and more.
 platform: wpf
 control: SfTextBoxExt
 documentation: ug
 ---

-# Perform multi-path search in Autocomplete in WPF Autocomplete (SfTextBoxExt)
+# Perform multi-path search in Autocomplete in WPF Autocomplete

 Multi-path search can be achieved using the custom search feature by setting the [SuggestionMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_SuggestionMode) property as `Custom`.
 Users can define a custom filter and can be assigned to the [Filter](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_Filter) property.